About this video sequence

 Forward bends should be practised at least once weekly, and then anytime you are feeling hot, tired, headache affected or just overdone.

 Start the sequence off with a few minutes lying back over a bolster with the legs in simple X leg and head support as needed.
-Change the X leg part way through.
+Change the X leg halfway through.

 Then come up and go forwards in Virasana, using the bolster to support your wrists and hands, and rolling the buttocks down towards the heels.
 Sternum forward!